mhshuvoalways/mhshuvoalways/README.md

 <h1 align="center">Hi 👋, I'm MH Shuvo</h1>
 <h3 align="center">A professional frontend developer</h3>
-<p> All my github projects are focused on functionality only.
+<p> All my github projects are focused on functionality only🛠🔧.
 There was not much focus on design but that doesn't mean I can't design😀</p>
 <hr>
 <br>
 <br>